 A Written Invitation to the IEP meeting must be sent every time you schedule an IEP meeting.
-Please also document on the OP-09.
+Please also document on the OP-09 (Attempts).

-Students age 14 or older must also be sent an invitation to the IEP meeting and the Student box must be checked on the invitation to the parent.
+Students aged 14 or older must also be sent an invitation to the IEP meeting and the Student box must be checked on the invitation to the parent.
 This can be done by including the student's name next to the parent on the invitation.

-If a parent does not want a student 14 or older in attendance of the IEP meeting, this must be documented in the PR01 and by filling out a meeting excusal form.
+If a parent does not want a student 14 or older in attendance of the IEP meeting, this must be documented in the PR01.